PRIY4DH4RS4N-D/Full-Stack-Physical-AI-Optimization-on-RA8P1-INT8-Vela-Ethos-U55-and-RTOS-Parallelism/README.md

 | **NPU-encoded weight size** | 4358.36 KiB (11.4% smaller) |
 | **Model size on disk** | 4920 KB |

+Original Model Weights: 4920.19 KiB (This is the size of the raw INT8 weights before the compiler touched them).
+NPU Encoded Weights: 4358.36 KiB (This is the size after Vela applied its Ethos-U55 specific compression).
 ---

 ## 💻 Setup Instructions